Abinayavalli26/ecg-peak-detection/README.md

 - A synthetic ECG signal is generated with added noise to simulate a real-world scenario.
 - A bandpass Butterworth filter (0.5–40 Hz) is used to reduce noise while preserving relevant frequency components.
-- The filtered signal is processed using `findpeaks()` to locate the R-peaks.
+- The filtered signal is processed using `findspeaks()` to locate the R-peaks.
 - The time difference between R-peaks is used to estimate beats per minute (BPM).
 - Three plots are generated to visualize the raw ECG, the filtered output, and the detected peaks.